 When a cancellation is made governs the likelihood of someone else booking the accommodation, and this in turn governs the amount of the refund.
 If the cancellation period is a fortnight or less, there is no refund.
 This is because a rebooking at an establishment of this nature becomes unlikely at such short notice: Most people seeking a booking have by then already sought alternatives, and not many people plan their holidays only two weeks in advance.

-Remember: There is no obligation for the business owner to refund any or all of a deposit, and many big accommodation businesses will not do so, regardless of whether or not the accommodation is rebooked.
+There is no obligation for the business owner to refund any or all of a deposit.